Prithul-the-creator/Projects/README.md

-All of the following code files are some fun projects I did in high school :)
+All of the following code files are some fun projects I did :)

 Here are the following descriptions: